Indian-otaku/100-days-of-code/log.md

 **Thoughts:** All those time just because of a stupid logical mistake lol.
 Anyways that tested the limits of my patience so nice!!

 **Link to work:** [program](https://github.com/Indian-otaku/C-Programming/blob/main/Infix_to_Postfix.c)

+### Day 27: December 9, 2021

+**Today's Progress**:
+Started taking OOPS seriously.

+### Day 28: December 10, 2021

+**Today's Progress**:
+ Learned some discrete maths, some oops concepts and also logic system design topics.

+### Day 29: December 11, 2021

+**Today's Progress**:
+Revised all ml concepts I learned last two weeks.
+Started learning naive bayes gaussian algorithm but I cant seem to implement it in Vscode, its giving me "[Errno 22] Invalid argument".
+After a quick search I couldn't find any related errors in google.Oof...

+### Day 30: December 12, 2021

+**Today's Progress**:
+Learning about oops in Java.
+Finally did a ml program totally on my own and managed to get 95% accuracy.
+Feels motivated after that haha.

+### Day 31: December 13, 2021

+**Today's Progress**:
+Learned More Object oriented programming concepts today.
+Also realised only today that by our university syllabus we are supposed to well learn some advanced stuffs in Java than just basics stuffs and OOPs.

+### Day 32: December 14, 2021

+**Today's Progress**:
+Couldn't really do much today, was out most of the time.
+Revised some java and did a program but that's it.

+### Day 33: December 15, 2021

+**Today's Progress**:
+Did classification algorithms on Car Evaluation Dataset.
+Also revised first module of Lsd cause we had an exam today.
+It was pretty easy.

+### Day 34: December 16, 2021

+**Today's Progress**:
+Learned Oops in Java.
+Got java exam tomorrow.

+### Day 35: December 17, 2021

+**Today's Progress**:
+Learned Java oops, exception handling and packages

+### Day 36: December 18, 2021

+**Today's Progress**:
+Our college IEDC group is conducting a workshop on Artificial neural networks tomorrow.
+Even though I've never really dwelved into neural networks before, it'll be an experience to meet the seniors who are following the same path as mine.
+Did a workshop on Artificial neural networks.
+Messed with my GitHub profile.
+Update: that didnt quite went as planned and we never really got to actually start neural networks

+### Day 37: December 19, 2021

+**Today's Progress**:
+• Did some Linked list problems on C.
+• Learned some discrete maths.
+• Started feature scaling in machine learning preprocessing.

+### Day 38: December 20, 2021

+**Today's Progress**:
+• Learned some Java (got exam tomorrow)
+• Learned how exactly decision trees and random forest works.
+It was simpler than I thought lol.
+• Did some discrete maths qns.

+### Day 39: December 21, 2021

+**Today's Progress**:
+• Started learning column transformer and pipeline of ml.
+Redid a program using pipeline and column transformer.

+Java exam was a joke lol, we totally expected some Oops programs or tough problems or stuff and what came was "explain the operators of java".

+### Day 40: December 22, 2021

+**Today's Progress**:
+• Did stack and queue using linked list.
+Couldn't really do much today as it was my birthday today.

+### Day 41: December 23, 2021

+**Today's Progress**:
+Learned how the following works:
+• Standardscaler,
+• Robustscaler,
+• MinMaxScaler,
+• MaxAbsScaler,
+• QuartileTransformer and
+• PowerTransformers
+Also tried out a Swedish auto insurance dataset.

+### Day 42: December 24, 2021

+**Today's Progress**:
+Played with agaricus dataset

+### Day 43: December 25, 2021

+**Today's Progress**:
+Revised some topics I learned this week.

+### Day 44: December 26, 2021

+**Today's Progress**:
+Learned more about Pipelines and Column Transformers
+### Day 45: December 27, 2021

+**Today's Progress**:
+Couldn't do much today.
+Was out all day.

+### Day 46: December 28, 2021

+**Today's Progress**:
+Revised what all I learned till now.

+### Day 47: December 29 2021

+**Today's Progress**:
+> Started learning cross validation
+> Bias variance balance
+> Once again approached titanic dataset but this time better results

+### Day 48: December 30, 2021

+**Today's Progress**: